Woolgoolga - Arrawarra

 Woolgoolga - Arrawarra lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Woolgoolga-Arrawarra's population, as per AreaSearch's analysis, was around 15,145 by Aug 2025.
-This figure showed an increase of 682 people since the 2021 Census, which recorded a population of 14,463.
-The growth is inferred from ABS' estimated resident population of 15,058 in June 2024 and additional validated new addresses since the Census date.
-This resulted in a density ratio of 56 persons per square kilometer.
-Woolgoolga-Arrawarra's growth rate of 4.7% since the 2021 census surpassed its SA3 area's growth rate of 3.8%.
-Overseas migration contributed approximately 62.8% to overall population gains in recent periods, though all factors including natural growth and interstate migration were positive.
+Woolgoolga - Arrawarra's population is approximately 15,152 as of November 2025.
+This figure represents an increase of 689 people since the 2021 Census, which recorded a population of 14,463.
+The growth is inferred from the estimated resident population of 15,052 in June 2024 and the addition of 230 validated new addresses after the Census date.
+This results in a population density ratio of 56 persons per square kilometer.
+Woolgoolga - Arrawarra's growth rate of 4.8% since the 2021 census exceeds that of its SA3 area (4.2%), indicating it as a region leader in terms of population growth.
+Overseas migration contributed approximately 62.8% to overall population gains during recent periods, with all drivers including natural growth and interstate migration being positive factors.

 AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by this data, NSW State Government's SA2 level projections released in 2022 with a base year of 2021 are used.
-Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Future trends project an above median population growth for national non-metropolitan areas, with Woolgoolga-Arrawarra expected to increase by 3,280 persons to 2041 based on the latest numbers, resulting in a total gain of 21.0% over the 17 years.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with a base year of 2021.
+Growth rates by age group from these aggregations are applied to all areas for the years 2032 to 2041.
+Future population trends project an above median growth for national non-metropolitan areas, with Woolgoolga - Arrawarra expected to increase by 3,280 persons to 2041 based on current numbers, resulting in a total gain of 21.0% over the 17-year period.

 Frequently Asked Questions - Population